A minor stumble, a major tumble, and a saving Sagres that wasn’t to be

 Then, moving too quickly across the uneven surface,

-I tripped and bruised my knee and shin – not severely enough to cause any major disruption of my plans but enough to slow my walking pace for a few days.
+I tripped and bruised my knee and shin – not severely enough to cause any major disruption of my plans but enough to slow my walking pace for then next few days.
 However, as I fell, my phone flew out of my pocket and landed in just the right way to crack the glass in several places.
 Fortunately, it continued to function.

-Like the rest of the assembled, I was hoping to see a sunset that looked something like this
+Like the rest of the assembled, I was hoping to see a sunset that looked something like this:.

 Sagres by sunset

-and that would provide a positive end to a day that had its share of less than stellar moments but what I saw was this
+and that would provide a positive end to a day that had its share of less than stellar moments but what I saw was this –

 which was nice enough but far from one that could prompt a reverie of a hissing sun dipping into the sea.
 The rest of my photos from the day are here.

-Closing notes
+Closing notes.

 This entry was posted in Portugal Spring 2022.
 Bookmark the permalink.